gruns/utilbin/Add_Utility.md

 ```

 The first line, `{Human Readable Utility Name}` is the human-readable display
-name of the utility displayed to humans, like in the web GUI's HTML.
-For the
+name of the utility.
+This display name is displayed to humans, like in the web
-echo utility, this display name is `Echo`.
+GUI's HTML.
+For the echo utility, this display name is `Echo`.

-Each line under `Usage:` declares the actions made available by this utility and
+Each line under `Usage:` declares the actions available to this utility and the
-the options they take.
-A utility can have multiple actions, like 'encode' and
+options those actions take.
+A utility can have multiple actions, like 'encode'
-'decode' for a base64 codec, or only one action, like 'generate' for a password
+and 'decode' for a codec, or only one action, like 'generate' for a password
 generator.
-Each action in the usage string appears as a button in the web
-GUI.
-For example, the base64 codec's
+Every utility needs at least one action.

-The `[INPUT]` positional argument is a special positional argument value that
+The `[INPUT]` positional argument is a special positional argument that
 indicates this utility takes input.
-If `[INPUT]` is omitted, like
+If `[INPUT]` is omitted, like in

 ```
 Usage: